Learn to Ski or Ride in South Lake Tahoe

 - Get professional lessons.
 Admittedly, I skied for a few years before I got any professional instruction, but it is way better to learn things right the first time than to get into bad habits that you have to try to break later.
 Sierra-at-Tahoe has an amazing deal for people who are learning to ski or ride.
 You get your lift ticket, your gear, and two and a half hours of professional instruction.

 - Keep at it.
-You've got to put in time.
+You've got to put in the time.
 You can’t spend a day on the mountain in January and come back and try to do it again in April.
 When I first learned to ski our family ski vacation to Heavenly was three days long.
-On the first day all I could do was try not to fall.
-On the second day I started to get comfortable.
-On the third day I started to have fun.
+On the first day, all I could do was try not to fall.
+On the second day, I started to get comfortable.
+On the third day, I started to have fun.
 Later that ski season though, we returned to Tahoe and I skied another twelve days.
 Putting in twelve days in one season allowed me to progress much faster than putting in twelve days over three or four years.

 And if you’ve got kids, get them skiing or riding early.
 Let them enjoy a lifetime of fun on the slopes without having to go through the whole “teaching an old dog new tricks” experience.
 As the ski-film maker Warren Miller said, once you take your first ride up a chairlift, your life will never be the same.

 Check out Ski and Snowboard at Tahoe South on Instagram: